 Given the level of complexity, having independent legal representation is critical when creating a post-nuptial agreement.

-If you believe that a post-nuptial agreement is right for you, contact me or any of the other Family Law attorneys at Cramer & Anderson.
+If you believe that a post-nuptial agreement is right for you, contact any of the Family Law attorneys at Cramer & Anderson.
 We can explain the technical requirements and draft an agreement that is fair and equitable, and that will comply with the complicated requirements of the law.